 Season's Greetings runs in rep at the Lyttleton until March 13 and this was the second preview performance and I give it three and a half stars - the extra half for the lovely Mr Chris.

-Another easy one and another Cock-related connection in the space of 24 hours: Katherine Parkinson of course starred with Mr W in the aformentioned Royal Court production last year.
+Another easy one and another Cock-related connection in the space of 24 hours: Katherine Parkinson of course starred with Mr W in the aforementioned Royal Court production last year.

 Ben Daniels nearly kicked my drink over trying to get to his seat but was very polite about it.
 I must admit I wouldn't have known who it was had Poly not pointed him out.